 Final dose: Rabies Vaccine Tautode 30C: ASAP after vaccination. give a single dose of the above dilution.
 This should stem the ill effects of the vaccination without interfering with its ability to confer immunity.
 Please do not view vaccination as benign, even with this protocol.
 It is not.
 Once you have a vaccinated animal, I do not recommend repeating vaccinations throughout life.
 To do so puts your animal at risk for developing or worsening chronic disease.
 While nosodes are very safe (unlike vaccines), they should only cautiously be given to unhealthy animals or animals on constitutional homeopathic treatment.
 Check with your veterinary homeopath before using them.

-These are each a 2 oz bottles of liquid Homeopathic Nosodes for dogs (some for cats available as well) for $15.99.
+These are each a 2 oz bottles of liquid Homeopathic Nosodes for dogs for $15.99.
 One bottle would last the entire puppyhood most likely.
 The Parvo and Distemper Nosodes have been found to be the most effective.
 Especially when started very young.

 may find marking the calendar helpful in planning your administration.